 Using Custom Data to Store Contact Info

 Custom Data lets you store extra info in Contacts about the people you invite to take your survey.
-When someone takes your survey via an Email Invitation or Text Message, the recipient's custom data is shown along with their responses to help you analyze your results.
+When someone takes your survey via an Email Invitation or Text Message, the contact's custom data is shown along with their responses to help you analyze your results.
 You can also use custom data to personalize your Email Invitation messages—a proven way to get better response rates.

 Custom data lets you store first name, last name, and six custom fields in Contacts.
 Since custom data isn't specific to one survey or collector, we don't recommend regularly updating custom data for specific surveys or collectors.